top of page

 Josef was twenty-four years old when he fell in love with Fred.
 Unfortunately, Fred's father was a Nazi official and had Josef sent to a concentration camp.
 Josef survived and bravely told his life story in 1972 by publishing a book under the pseudonym Heinz Heger.
 It was the first to tell the history of the Nazis' gay victims and it inspired queer activists to reclaim the pink triangle as a symbol of activism and pride.

 This essay was written by Pink Triangle Legacies Project Intern Grace Shaffer.
 It is based on Josef Kohout’s memoir as well as Dr. Klaus Mueller’s efforts to secure a donation of Kohout’s important materials to the United States Holocaust Memorial Museum.
+It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 Josef Kohout was born in 1915 to a well-off Catholic family in Vienna, Austria.
 His father worked as a senior civil servant while his mother stayed home to raise Josef and his three older sisters.
 Josef knew he was gay from the time he was sixteen, and despite his family’s faith, they never treated him differently and loved him all the same.
 His mother told him, remember, whatever happens, you are my son and you can always come to me with your problems.